Interior design education: Distance education in Interior Design

 Educational institutions have expanded beyond the traditional, studio-based instruction in interior design by offering online degree programs for distance learners of interior design.
 The online degree programs, like the ones offered in traditional form, feature a comprehensive curriculum under offerings that range from 60-credit diploma courses to certificate programs, and to as many as 132 credits for a full-blown baccalaureate degree program.

 Recognition of degree programs

 Some graduate degree programs in interior design do not require a bachelor's degree in a related field.
 Although most interior design schools in the United States retain "Interior Design" in the program name, some schools have adopted the name "Interior Architecture" instead.
 However, programs with "Interior Architecture" in its name may not be comparable to programs for interior design.
-Sometimes the distinction is drawn between programs which teach courses in structures and programs which do not.
-It is important to note, that a practicing professional cannot use the title of "Interior Architect," unless the person also completes the requirements for becoming a licensed architect.
+Sometimes the distinction is drawn between programs that teach courses in structures versus programs that do not.
+It is important to note that a practicing professional cannot use the title "interior architect" unless the person also completes the requirements for becoming a licensed architect.

-Training, other qualifications, and advancement for US interior designers

-Post secondary education—especially a bachelor's degree—is recommended, but not required, for entry-level positions in interior design.
-3 States plus the District of Columbia, and Puerto Rico license interior designers and 19 states certify or register interior designers.
-Following formal training, graduates may enter a 1-year to 3-year apprenticeship to gain experience before taking a national licensing exam or joining a professional association.
-Designers in States that do not require the exam may opt to take it as proof of their qualifications.
-The National Council for Interior Design Qualification (NCIDQ) administers the licensing exam.
-To be eligible to take the exam, applicants must have at least 6 years of combined education and experience in interior design, of which at least 2 years constitute post secondary education in design.
-Once candidates have passed the qualifying exam, they are granted the title of Certified, Registered, or Licensed Interior Designer, depending on the state.
-Some states require continuing education units in order to maintain one's license.